edi3/edi3-igl/docs/index.md

 There is no expectation that a single uber-ledger supports all G2G transactions.
 A specific ledger may service as few as two countries and may be limited to a single process (eg certificates of origin and certificates of non-manipulation) or may service multiple countries and multiple processes.
 Therefore this specification supports the use of multiple different distributed ledgers (both public and private) by defining a standardised protocol that allows users within a jurisdiction to interact with multiple ledgers via a simple interface.

-This document uses Certificates of Origin and Certificates of Non-Manipulation as the guiding use case for the initial specification, however it is intended that the Inter Customs Ledger should be generic and allow for the transfer of any shipment related documentation between authorised agencies.
+This document uses Certificates of Origin and Certificates of Non-Manipulation as the guiding use case for the initial specification, however it is intended that the Inter Goverment Ledger should be generic and allow for the transfer of any shipment related documentation between authorised agencies.

 ## Glossary